invertedv/testGo/docs/gomFile.md

 There are four keys the set the primary steps performed.

 - buildData: \<yes/no\><br>If yes, goMortgage builds a table from a loan-level and economic data tables.
-The table produced is intended for one ore more of the model/validation/assess steps.
+The table produced is intended for one or more of the model/validation/assess datasets.
   The default value is "no" if the key is omitted.
 - buildModel: \<yes/no\><br>If yes, fit the model.
   The default value is "no" if the key is omitted.